 The future Enterprise, designated CVN 80, will be the Gerald R. Ford-class nuclear powered aircraft carrier and the ninth ship to bear the name.

 The future USS Enterprise will be 1,092 feet in length and have a beam of 134 feet at the waterline.
 The flight deck will be 256 feet wide, and the ship will be able to operate at speeds in excess of 34 knots.
-Enterprise will be built by Huntington Ingalls Industries’ Newport News Shipbuilding in Newport News, Va., according to a Navy press release.
+Enterprise will be built by Huntington Ingalls Industries’ Newport News Shipbuilding in Newport News, Va., according to a U.S. Navy press release.